Psalm 80: 2-3, 15-16, 18-19

 The final plea mentions one who sits at God’s right hand, traditionally considered the place of honor.
-This may have originally been a reference to the Davidic king of Israel, the one who was responsible for the safety and prosperity of the nation.
-Gradually, it was applied to the longed-for royal Messiah.
+This may have originally been a reference to Israel as the instrument through which the power of God manifests itself, or perhaps it refers to the Davidic king of Israel, the one who was responsible for the safety and prosperity of the nation.
+Gradually, it was applied to the longed-for royal messiah.

 Then we will no more withdraw from you; give us new life, and we will call upon your name.